 What’s the difference between a non-trading and a dormant company?

 While a dormant company cannot partake in any sort of transaction, non-trading companies can.
 Non-trading companies must also file a tax return through HMRC, which isn’t required of a dormant company.

-Before heading to the Companies House website to register your company as dormant, you’ll need the following:
+Before heading to the Companies House website to register your dormant business, you’ll need to prepare the following information: